bmcmcm/Invoke-Threaded/README.md

 ### Invoke-ScriptThreaded

 In this example, test.ps1 is iterated against all of the computer names, via 8 threads (the default number).
-Note that test.ps1 is hypothetically a script takes in one parameter from the pipline and returns a consistent result.
+Note that test.ps1 is hypothetically a script takes in one parameter from the pipeline and returns a consistent result.
 In this example, the output of anything returned from test.ps1 is stored in $results.

 ```
 #Hypothetical thread-safe script path/file